| | |

 In this post, I’ll share the many benefits of mulching your garden.
 You’ll learn about the different types of mulch there is, and best practices in your garden.

 As an Amazon affiliate, I earn from qualifying purchases at no extra cost to you.
-My blog contains other affiliate links as well for your convenience.
-Click here to read my full disclosure policy.
+My blog contains other affiliate links for your convenience as well.
+Click here to read my privacy policy.

 Mulching plays a crucial role in controlling weed growth in the garden.